apache/jackrabbit-filevault/src/site/markdown/usage.md

 	  --socketTimeoutMs <arg>          The socket timeout in milliseconds.
 	  --proxyHost <arg>                The host of the proxy to use.
 	  --proxyPort <arg>                The port where the proxy is running (requires proxyHost as well).
 	  --proxyProtocol <arg>            The protocol for which to use the proxy (requires proxyHost as well).
 If not set proxy is used for both HTTP and HTTPS.
 	  --proxyUsername <arg>            The username to use for authentication at the proxy (requires proxyHost as well).
 	  --proxyPassword <arg>            The password to use for authentication at the proxy (requires proxyUsername as well) -v (--verbose)                   verbose output
-	  -q (--quiet)                     print as little as possible --version                        print the version information and exit --log-level <level>              the log4j log level
+	  -q (--quiet)                     print as little as possible --version                        print the version information and exit --log-level <level>              the logback log level
 	  -h (--help) <command>            print this help
 	Commands:
 	  export                           Export the Vault filesystem